Meles Zenawi Memorial Park, Addis Abeba

 Our proposal acknowledges the park’s potential to link city and landscape.
 The approach involves developing an overall and individualised concept for the landscape, and designing curated gardens and patios around the pavilions and buildings.
 Studio Other Spaces collaborators’, artist Olafur Eliasson and architect Sebastian Behmann, were invited to design the architecture.
 The visitors will be guided through the different gardens by following a continuous 2.4 km walking path, which follows the terrain's topography.

 The entrance area is framed by natural stone walls and paved with cobble stone, which follows the design principles within the park.
 A drop-off / pick-up zone in the west and the parking positions for cars and busses in the east of the entrance provide space for public and individual transport outside the park.
 In addition to the walls, individual stools under the trees provide sitting accommodations for waiting visitors.
 Ficus sycomorus and Ficus vasta, as tree giants, creates a remarkable gate for the park.

-The small inner patio can be viewed from the hallways and the windows.
+The small inner patio can be observed from the hallways and the windows.
 Three big apple trees define the spatial structure of the patio and will overgrow the roof in a few years.
 The reception area alludes to the metaphor of a paradise garden, seen from both outside and inside.
 Ground-covering plants will surround the benches in the patio.
-The experience of sitting in the lightly shaded area under the large canopy created by the individual trees will be enhanced by the smell of flowers and herbs all around.
+The experience of sitting in the lightly shaded area under the large canopy of the individual trees will be enhanced by the fragrance of flowers and herbs all around.

 Flower Valley, Flower Hill